svg

 Paths

-If you are worried about the size of the SVG element in the HTML file or you just dislike repeating the same stroke and stroke-linecap rule over and over again, you can use a path element which uses a sort of encoding to define lines, arcs, and curves.
+If you are worried about the size of the SVG element in the HTML file, you can use a path element which uses an encoding to define lines, arcs, and curves.

 Certain animations can also require you to use a path instead of separate lines, circles, or rectangles.